-According to human rights principles, the development of a health care system must focus on the most disadvantaged people while aiming to address the needs of all.
-As defined in key international documents, those principles require that health care be available, accessible, acceptable, and of good quality for everyone, on an equitable basis, everywhere in the country.13 Reforms can be incremental, progressing toward universal availability of and access to care, but they must not regress and endanger existing access to services.
+According to human rights principles, the development of a health care system must focus on the most disadvantaged people while aiming to meet the needs of all.
+As defined in key international documents, those principles require that health care be available, accessible, acceptable, and of good quality for everyone, on an equitable basis, everywhere in the country.15 Reforms can be incremental, progressing toward universal access to and availability of care, but they must not regress and endanger existing access to services.

 While there is no specific human rights model for health care financing and delivery, the principles of the right to health care form a framework against which any development or proposal can be assessed.
 In a health care system based on human rights, the financing and delivery of care prioritize the protection of health over any other considerations.
 Such a system does not restrict care at the expense of good health in order to cut costs or gain profit.
-It contains costs by preventing disease and ill health, not by denying care to those who need it.
+Instead, it contains costs by allocating and regulating spending equitably, reducing waste and realigning incentives, and by prevention and early detection of ill health rather than by denying care to those who need it.

-In the context of current US debates, it is particularly important to put forward a meaningful interpretation of universal access.
-Among many health care reformers, including all Democratic presidential candidates, a consensus has emerged that access to health insurance should be universal.
+In the context of current reform debates, it is particularly important to put forward a meaningful interpretation of universal access.
+Among many health care reformers, and key leaders in the Obama administration and Congress, a consensus has emerged that access to health insurance should be universal.
 Initially pursued as an effort to increase coverage specifically of children, this notion has developed gradually, prompted by the rising number of uninsured people during the two Bush administrations.
-As policy-makers were forced to acknowledge a link between the uninsured and the insured, with costs being passed on to the latter by the insurance companies, part of the problem was framed as a "free rider" issue, apportioning blame to uninsured people.
+As policymakers recognized a link between the uninsured and the insured, with costs being passed on to the latter by the insurance companies, part of the problem was framed as a "free rider" issue, apportioning blame to uninsured people.
 Only recently have Democrats taken a more holistic approach, supporting universal insurance coverage as a principle.

-As leading Democratic candidates' reform plans relied on the insurance industry as gatekeepers to health care access, however, their rivalry about whose plans were more "universal" amounted to little more than a contest over who could create more consumers to buy insurance policies.
+Yet the campaign for the presidency revealed that all leading Democrats continued to rely on the insurance industry as gatekeepers to health care access, and that their rivalry about whose plans were more "universal" amounted to little more than a contest over who could create more consumers to buy insurance policies.
 Moreover, the focus on affordable insurance largely fails to take into account that access, to be truly universal, must not only be genuinely affordable but also equitable and comprehensive.
-As long as "universal" health care merely denotes more affordable access to some form of insurance coverage for a broader spectrum of citizens, the concept of universality serves merely as an empty reference to a normative discourse - the discourse of human rights - that candidates remained unwilling to adopt.
+As long as "universal" health care only denotes more affordable access to increasingly limited forms of insurance coverage for a broader spectrum of citizens, the concept of universality serves merely as an empty reference to a normative discourse-the discourse of human rights-whose substantive standards have not yet resonated with mainstream reformers.